rackerlabs/genestack/docs/openstack-cinder-netapp-worker.md

 - **`SERVER_NAME_OR_ADDRESS`**: The address of the NetApp storage system.
 This can be either an IP address or a fully qualified domain name (FQDN).
 - **`SERVER_PORT`**: The port number used for communication with the NetApp storage system.
 Common ports are `80` for HTTP and `443` for HTTPS.
 - **`VSERVER`**: Specifies the virtual storage server (Vserver) on the NetApp storage system that will serve the volumes.
-- **`QOS_POLICY_GROUP`**: The Quality of Service (QoS) policy group name that will be applied to volumes for this backend.

-!!! note
-    The Cinder backends configuration file utilizes a colon (:) in the variable name `netapp:qos_policy_group`, but it has been replaced in the Helm overrides file with an underscore.
-Helm recognizes a colon (:) as a special character and renders it as an equal (=) sign.
-This is undesired behavior for the final rendering of the Cinder backends configuration file, and the Ansible playbook replaces the underscore with a colon (:).
-The extra spec requires the colon (:) in its name because it is used by the NetAppdriver to assign the QoS policy group to the OpenStack Block Storage volume after it has been provisioned.
-See [NetApp unified driver](https://docs.openstack.org/cinder/latest/configuration/block-storage/drivers/netapp-volume-driver.html) for more detailed information on the NetApp driver extra specs.

 ## Host Setup